 Sri Lanka seeks delay in UN report into alleged war crimes

-Foreign Minister Mangala Samaraweera was speaking ahead of a meeting Thursday with Secretary of State John Kerry, amid warming ties with Washington following early steps by the government to promote democracy in Sri Lanka and reconciliation.
+Foreign Minister Mangala Samaraweera spoke Wednesday ahead of a meeting Thursday with Secretary of State John Kerry, amid warming ties with Washington following early steps by the government to promote democracy in Sri Lanka and reconciliation.